QUARE: Quality-Aware Requirements Analysis through Multi-Agent Dialectical Negotiation: Results and Analysis

 While QUARE's CHV and MDC are lower than those of iReDev and MARE respectively, this reflects an architectural trade-off inherent to quality-specialized decomposition.
 Because each agent focuses on a single quality dimension, generated requirements naturally cluster along their assigned axes, reducing geometric spread but improving dimensional balance and worst-case coverage.
 QUARE achieves the lowest CU (0.20 vs.\ 0.30 for MARE and 0.45 for iReDev) and the highest MAC (6.7 vs.\ 4.6 and 5.1), meaning that even its least-represented dimension receives more requirements than the worst-case axis of either baseline.
 This balanced coverage directly supports compliance outcomes: in the AD case, the Safety agent's requirements achieve 91.1\% ISO~26262 coverage versus MARE's 7.8\% and iReDev's 10.0\%, indicating that domain-specific emphasis is expressed through semantic depth rather than raw count.
-These results reveal an inherent trade-off between architectural design and coverage characteristics.
-Task-specialized agents (MARE) maximize geometric dispersion, knowledge-driven agents (iReDev) maximize coverage breadth, and quality-specialized agents (QUARE) ensure balanced per-axis coverage with the strongest worst-case dimensional guarantees, a property that translates into downstream compliance outcomes (Table~\ref{tab:structural_compliance}).
+These distinct coverage profiles reflect the underlying decomposition philosophies, which we analyze further in Section~VI-A.

 \begin{rqbox}{Answer to RQ1} Multi-agent collaboration yields up to 2.5$\times$ more requirements, 129\% higher CHV, and 17\% higher MDC compared to single-agent generation.
 Among multi-agent frameworks, each architectural philosophy produces distinct coverage characteristics: QUARE generates the most requirements (35.0, +43\% over MARE) with the most balanced dimensional coverage (CU\,=\,0.20 vs.\ 0.30/0.45) and strongest worst-case axis guarantee (MAC\,=\,6.7 vs.\ 4.6/5.1); iReDev achieves the broadest quality-space exploration (CHV\,=\,0.0064); and MARE produces the most dispersed distribution (MDC\,=\,0.835).
 QUARE's balanced coverage translates into compliance advantages examined in RQ3 (98.2\% vs.\ $\sim$47\%).